MaximumADHD/Roblox-Studio-Mod-Manager/README.md

 * Runs and installs 100% independently of Roblox Studio's standard launcher.
 * File overrides are sustained between updates.
 * Updates are applied incrementally to a single directory.
-* Provides a flexible FVariable editor, allowing you to toggle engine features.
+* Provides a flexible flag editor, allowing you to toggle engine features.
 * Smooth transitions between test builds of Roblox Studio (gametest1-gametest5).
 * Support for launching from the website, and from saved _RBXL_ files.
+* File updates from Roblox's deployment servers are only applied where needed.

 # Downloads